Understanding Mortgage Basics

 How to Get A Mortgage

-For lots of folks, it can be a good idea to shop around to get an idea of what is out there.
+For many people, it can be a good idea to shop around to get an idea of what is out there.

 Not only will you need to choose the lender, but you’ll need to decide on the length of the loan, whether to go with a fixed or variable interest rate, and weigh the applicable loan fees.

-The first step is to have an idea of what you want, then seek out quotes from a few lenders.
+The first step is to have an idea of what you want and then seek out quotes from a few lenders.
 That way, you can do a side-by-side comparison of the loans.

 When you’re serious about taking out a mortgage loan and putting an offer on a house, the next step is to get preapproved with a lender.